phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.30 - ld_coeffs fitting bugfix

+* all fitting ld_coeffs.
+Each coefficient is referenced by index and can be fit or have distributions attached independently.
+See [tutorial](http://phoebe-project.org/docs/latest/tutorials/fitting_ld_coeffs) for more details.
+* also fixes support for [custom constraints](http://phoebe-project.org/docs/latest/tutorials/constraints_custom) which can be used to link ld_coeffs between datasets of the same passband, for example.

 ### 2.3.29 - adopt_solution bugfix

 * do not require passing solution to adopt_solution (when adopting distributions) if only one solution exists